Leadership Fellows Program

-The Leadership Fellows program consists of annual activities for the entire group, including a group retreat, a service project, annual personal skills assessment, and regular leadership development seminars.
+The Leadership Fellows program consists of annual activities for the entire group, including a group retreat, service projects, peer-to-peer mentoring, annual personal skills assessment, and regular leadership development seminars.
 Other program components are designed around each class.

 - First year students will participate in an orientation program a few days prior to Viking Venture to introduce to program components as well as each other.
 Additionally, they will participate in the annual Emerging Leaders program and work in the Student Activities Office or another area of Student Affairs to help introduce them to campus life.
 Examples of work areas: Student Activities, Intramurals & Outdoor Recreation, “Green Team” (recycling program), Dean Of Students, Multicultural Programs, Athletic Administration, Athletic Promotions, Residence Life, Campus Publications, Berry Enterprises, Community Service.

 - Fourth year students will plan and execute a new leadership program for campus, as well as assist in teaching leadership seminars to the younger Leadership Fellows.
 The seniors will also attend seminars designed to assist them in their transition to leadership after college.
 At the end of their senior year, the graduating Leadership Fellows will put together a capstone presentation that details their leadership journey and the impact they made to the Berry community.

 The Leadership Fellows Program is coordinated by the Director of Student Activities, though many other departments are involved in the education, program facilitation, and work assignments of the Leadership Fellows.

 High School seniors may apply for a Leadership Fellows Scholarship if they have been accepted into Berry, have a minimum 3.0 Berry-calculated GPA and have had leadership experiences during their high school career.
 Eligible students should receive a letter from the Admissions Office notifying them that they may apply.
 The link to the application can be found on this page once it is made live in mid-December.

 Priority Application Deadline

-Applications are reviewed in January and approximately 75 students will be invited to continue in the selection process.
-Applicants will be notified by Monday, February 4, 2013 as to whether or not they are invited to compete in the MANDATORY on-campus interview and group project, which is scheduled for Saturday, February 23, 2013 from 9:30am-4:00pm.
+Applications are reviewed in late January and approximately 75 students will be invited to continue in the selection process.
+Applicants will be notified by Monday, February 3, 2014 as to whether or not they are invited to compete in the MANDATORY on-campus interview and group project, which is scheduled for Saturday, February 22, 2014 from 9:00am-5:00pm.